 My Story

 My fiftieth birthday was spent in quarantine.
 Covid quarantine.
 Ironically, as a Nurse Practitioner working in a walk-in clinic and in a nursing home, I treated hundreds of covid patients over the previous three years but never contacted covid.
-So funny it would find me right before my 50 th birthday.
+So funny it would find me right before my 50th birthday.
 And right before both of my kids’ high school graduation ceremony.
 And right before my first ever 50k race.
-It wasa Triple Whammy.
-And on top of that I had just rented out my house and needed to move into my basement and my empty nest syndrome was kicking in.
-Quadruple Whammy.
+It was a Triple Whammy.

 In the meantime, my plan is to keep on running.